ArthurDanjou/artsite/content/projects/data-visualisation.md

 ---

 ::warning
-The project is currently in progress, and more details will be added as development continues.
+The project is complete, but the documentation is still being expanded with more details.
 ::

-This project involves creating an interactive data visualization application using R and R Shiny.
-The goal is to develop dynamic and explorable visualizations that allow users to interact with the data in meaningful ways.
+This project involves building an interactive data visualization application using R and R Shiny.
+The goal is to deliver dynamic, explorable visualizations that let users interact with the data in meaningful ways.

 ## 🛠️ Technologies & Tools